sbrandstaeter/queens/README.md

 CI with with gitlab requires the setup of so called runners that build and test the code.
-To turn a machine into a runner, you have to install some software as described [here](https://docs.gitlab.com/runner/install/linux-repository.html)
+To turn a machine into a runner, you have to install some software as described [here](https://docs.gitlab.com/runner/install/linux-repository.html) As of 02/2018 the steps are as follows:
+1. For RHEL/CentOS/Fedora run
+`curl -L https://packages.gitlab.com/install/repositories/runner/gitlab-runner/script.rpm. h | sudo bash`
+2. To install run:
+`sudo yum install gitlab-runner`

 Next, you have to register the runner with your gitlab repo as described [here](https://docs.gitlab.com/runner/register/index.html)

+## Anaconda tips and tricks
+1. Create new anaconda environment
+`conda create -n <name_of_new_environment> python=3.6`
+2. List all packages linked into an anaconda environment `conda list -n <your_environment_name`
+3. Activate environment
+`source activate <your_environment_name>